Migraine & Me: My Healing Journey

 At the age of 13, I was diagnosed with chronic migraine.
-What followed was over a decade-long quest through the medical landscape, seeking a way to heal myself.
+What followed was over a decade-long quest through the medical landscape, trying to find a way to heal myself.
 I saw neurologists, dietitians, chiropractors, and other specialists.
 I underwent treatments, tried various medications, and experimented with all the different ways to cure migraines.
-Yet, nothing worked.
+And nothing worked.

-I was desperately searching for something to cure me…a procedure, a medication, a diet, etc. Writing this now, I know that my chronic pain wasn’t just something physical to be treated by a doctor—it was a complex mix of learned associations tied to my emotions, thoughts, behaviors, and life experiences.
+I was desperately searching for something to cure me… Throughout my young adulthood, I would fall in and out of depressive episodes.
+Writing this now, I wish I could have known what I know now: my chronic pain was not just something physical to be treated by a doctor—it was a complex mix of learned associations tied to my emotions, thoughts, behaviors, and life experiences.

 This one belief changed the trajectory of my life: